Program Preparation Guidelines: Juniors

 - Meet with your academic advisor.
 See whether courses offered at the program during the quarter you are interested in will apply towards major requirements.

 - Explore different career paths.
-Visit career fairs, get a part time job, secure an internship— figure out what you want to do when you graduate.
+Visit career fairs, get a part-time job, secure an internship— figure out what you want to do when you graduate.
 This makes it easier to find an internship once you are in the Washington Program.

 - Build relationships with supervisors and faculty members.
 Continue to develop relationships with those who can offer advice regarding where to apply when it comes time to find an internship in DC and can serve as a reference.
+We require you to submit one letter of recommendation.
+Choose someone who could speak to your academic or professional work.

 - Gain professional experience.
 Explore different careers by interning, volunteering and working in a field related to your future career plans.
 The more experience you have, the better you are able to narrow down internship searches.